 Progress cannot be stopped, but what needs to be done is to sharpen your mind, for example, when you enter any information using the Internet, download SW, or use a new device, a USB stick, your credit card or an application.
 You need to be aware that building smarter networks, smarter computing and a smarter planet means combining various resources, databases and access options.
 Methods to protect data when they are stored and transmitted, such as encryption, may have been implemented.
 Data separation and reduction may also have been applied, including physical means.
 But what was encrypted can be unencrypted again, and what was separated can be brought together.

 Regarding individuals’ privacy of information, there is a task for the state as well: protecting the privacy of the individual finally is nothing less than protecting freedom, in my view.
 And this is a global task when we build a smarter planet: fighting the evil while protecting the privacy of the innocent.

-Dr. Turgut Aslan is the Service Line Leader for Managed Security Services (Infrastructure Protection) and Risk & Issue Manager for a large commercial account in IMT Germany.
-He joined IBM in 1999 and has more than 10 years of in-depth experience in the IT security areas of networking infrastructure, systems management, service management, tools and software.
+Dr. Turgut Aslan is IBM Cloud Managed Services (CMS) Security Development Workstream Leader in R&D Germany.
+He joined IBM in 1999 and has more than 14 years of in-depth experience in the IT security and compliance areas.